WHO has declared corona virus situation as a pandemic one. Thousands of people have already died due to this outbreak.

 As we know there are no vaccines to prevent coronavirus, the best way to prevent the infection from spreading is to avoid exposure to the virus.
 According to the World Health Organisation (WHO), just taking a few preventive actions like hand hygiene, respiratory hygiene and some safe food practices can inhibit the spreading of Coronavirus.

-1. Wash your hands frequently with any alcohol-based soap and water or hand sanitizers.
+1. Wash your hands frequently with any alcohol-based hand sanitizers or soap and water.

 2. Carry tissues and in case of coughing and sneezing, do not forget to cover your mouth and nose with it.
 Throw these tissues immediately into a closed bin and wash your hands.